 The diet of armadillos consists primarily of grubs and insects (nearly 90% of their diet), which means the banded mammals will be prominent in your yard.
 Farmers have reported a significant issue with armadillos causing crop damage with their digging habits.

-They exist primarily outside, but armadillos’travel behavior is often alongside roads.
+They are found primarily outside, but armadillos’ travel behavior is often alongside human-trodden paths like roads.
 Their digging habits have been known to weaken roadways and bridges to the point of collapse in extreme cases.
 They can cause the same weakness along your home’s foundation.

-However uncommon, armadillos, like any other wildlife animal, are not a creature you want to have on your property.
-Call 830.253.2810 today to talk with an armadillo specialist in Wildlife X Team® San Antonio.
-We can remove armadillos from your property and prevent any future armadillo problems.
+Armadillos, like all other wildlife animal, are still not a creature you want on your property.
+Call 830.253.2810 today to discuss creating an armadillo control plan with the team at Wildlife X Team® San Antonio.
+We will remove armadillos from your San Antonio property and prevent armadillos from returning to your yard.

 What’s the Deal with Armadillos?